Fernan24/Twitter/README.md

 See the License for the specific language governing permissions and limitations under the License.

-# Project 5 - *Name of App Here*
+# Project 5 - *Twitter*

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
+- [x] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
 - [ ] Profile page:
 - [ ] Contains the user header view
 - [ ] Contains a section with the users basic stats: # tweets, # following, # followers
 - [ ] Home Timeline: Tapping on a user image should bring up that user's profile page
-- [ ] Compose Page: User can compose a new tweet by tapping on a compose button.
+- [x] Compose Page: User can compose a new tweet by tapping on a compose button.

 The following **optional** features are implemented:

-- [ ] When composing, you should have a countdown in the upper right for the tweet limit.
+- [x] When composing, you should have a countdown in the upper right for the tweet limit.
 - [ ] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
 - [ ] Profile Page
 - [ ] Implement the paging view for the user description.